 Day Use Permit:

 Obtain a free permit from a local Forest Service office, or at trailheads in the summer.
-Requirements may be different due to COVID.
+Requirement waived in 2021 due to COVID.

 Desolation Wilderness Guidelines